Keeler Tavern: 18th century

 In 1708, a group of Norwalk families paid the Ramapough 100 pounds sterling for 20,000 acres of land that would become Ridgefield.
 The land along the main roadway was divided into "lotts" of 7.5 acres each, and this site, owned by Benjamin Hoyt, was Lott 2.
 Hoyt built the original single story, one room structure on the site; by the 1750s, the farmhouse was two and a half stories.

 Hoyt's nephew Timothy Keeler purchased the home in 1769 and, with his wife Esther, turned it into Keeler's Inn, a tavern with lodging situated on a busy postal route between Hartford to New York City.
-On April 27, 1777 during the Battle of Ridgefield - a significant strategic victory for the Continental Army in the American Revolutionary War - the tavern was bombarded by an attacking British army.
-One of these cannonballs remains embedded in the tavern's north corner post to this day.
+On April 27, 1777 during the Battle of Ridgefield -- a significant strategic victory for the Continental Army in the American Revolutionary War -- the tavern was bombarded by the attacking British army.
+One of these cannonballs remains embedded in the tavern's northern corner post to this day.